GrumpyMusician/GeoFS-Chinese-Livery-Selector/README.md

 This Livery Project can be used with or without installation.

 ### Without installation:
+Paste this first: ``localStorage.favorites = "";``
-Copy and paste main.js into the browser console
+Copy and paste main.js into the browser console (You may need to open development tools!)

 ### With installation:
 [Coming Soon (lmao)]